-- No arbitrary dosing schedules that you force the patient to stick with regardless of response!
+- No arbitrary dosing schedules that force the patient to stick with it regardless of how he is responding!
 As Hahnemann says in The Organon, aph.
 246, as long as improvement lasts, no further medicine of any kind should be given.
 So, if your homeopath says, “Take your remedy 3 times a day,” but after the first or second dose you feel completely fine, that’s it!
 You’re done!
 I don’t care what the homeopath said, no more dosing unless and until the case relapses!

 - Don’t repeat while an aggravation is in progress or starting to wear off.
 If the aggravation is wearing off, chances are an improvement is going to follow.
-If that’s the case, you can dose again once the improvement begins to decline.
+If that’s the case, you can dose again once the improvement begins to wear off.

 - Always have your remedy (one or two pellets) in a half-filled bottle of water so you can succuss 2 to 5 times before each dose.
 Otherwise, your patient will develop a “tolerance” to the remedy and it will stop working and eventually aggravate.